henri/spb/README.md

 > <sub> NOTE : With each browser instance being independently configurable ; you may choose to setup each browser instance with a focus on that specific task.
 For example : within your Claude browser instance opening a new tab or new window could start a brand new web chat.
 The key take away is you are able to configure each instance in a way which works well for you for that specific task.<br></sub>

-If you want to further isolate these sessions from one and other.
-It is possible to run SPB on remote machine(s), within a virtual machine(s) or within [separate name spaces](https://github.com/henri/spb/tree/main/350.extras) (depending on your operating system).
+If you want to further isolate these sessions from one and other, run SPB within remote machine(s), virtual machines, [name spaces](https://github.com/henri/spb/tree/main/350.extras), jails, sandboxes and more.
+Availability of isolation technology is sometimes operating system specific.

 Advantages of using isolated web browser sessions include :